 The British influence is all over the place in this superb picture showing the High Court in the company of the Mumbai University buildings, including the Rajabai Tower.

 Churchgate and its surroundings.
 Can you recognize this place?
 Well, actually, not many can.
 This fantastic, updated aerial photograph of Churchgate (don’t miss the Railway Headquarters building in the foreground) was shot in the late 19th century.

 The view from Malabar Hill When Lord Elphinstone set up Malabar Hill as the haunt of British nobility; perhaps it was this view behind the decision.
 Surely one of the reasons why Mumbai has such a glorious past.

 The elegance of Mumbai’s club history is exemplified in this late 19th-century picture of The Catholic Gymkhana at Marine Lines.
 The Catholic Gymkhana was considered one of the most elite clubs in Bombay.

 Steam Engine Parel

 The old engines that you would have seen in Mumbai years ago.

 Here’s how the city got its name.
-The exquisite Mumbadevi (Goddess Mumba) Temple is featured here in a picture taken in early 20th century.
+The exquisite Mumbadevi (Goddess Mumba) Temple is featured in a picture taken in the early 20th century.

-One of Mumbai’s prominent promenades in the 19th Century, Queen’s Road was also its most picturesque.
+One of Mumbai’s prominent promenades in the 19th Century, Queen’s Road, was also it is most picturesque.
 Its broad tree-lined avenues would have been a sight to experience.